Custom App Actions

 1. Click your browser's reload button

-2. Quickly hold down shift key and wiggle your mouse around
+2. Quickly hold down the shift key and wiggle your mouse around

 3. This will return you to the administrative settings so that you can disable and fix the broken app action